InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/basic/how-to-vote-with-taav.md

 This tutorial will proceed in the following steps:

 1. Set up the test environment using **ZombieNet**.
-In this tutorial, we will use two parachains, which are **InfraAssetHub**, and P**arachain Template Node**.
+In this tutorial, we will use two parachains, which are **InfraAssetHub**, and **Parachain Template Node**.

 2. Request transactions, including the target for the vote, using [System Token](../learn/protocol/system-token.md) in each parachain.

 3. Verify that the votes are collected in the **_InfraRelayChain_**.

-4. Check whether validators based on [Proof-of-Transaction](../learn/protocol/proof-of-transaction.md) are elected to generate blocks at a certain point in time.
+4. Check whether validators based on [Proof-of-Transaction(PoT)](../learn/protocol/proof-of-transaction.md) are elected to generate blocks at a certain point in time.

 ## Build the Test Environment